gerhynes/aws-notes/certified-cloud-practitioner/README.md

 One popular benchmark is by CIS which has 699 checks.

 ### Distributed Denial of Service (DDoS)
-**Distributed Denial of Serivice** is a malicious attempt to disrupt normal traffic by flooding a website with large amounts of fake traffic.
+**Distributed Denial of Service** is a malicious attempt to disrupt normal traffic by flooding a website with large amounts of fake traffic.

 Cloud Service Providers' networks generally have built-in DDoS protection.